samkaestner/Audish/USER_GUIDE.md

 - [ ] Faculty availability Excel file is ready with YYYY-MM-DD date columns
 - [ ] `mapping.yaml` column names match your Excel file columns
 - [ ] `rules.yaml` has the correct audition dates for your schedule
+- [ ] Time overrides are configured correctly (if using global defaults or per-discipline overrides)
 - [ ] You've tested with a small sample file first (recommended)
 - [ ] You know where your output files will be saved (`output/` folder)